troclaux/notes/web_development.md

 1. client (browser) makes a request to the server
 1. server returns an HTML file to the browser
-1. the browser reads HTML and then constructs the DOM
+1. the browser parses HTML and then constructs the DOM tree, where each html element becomes a node

 - DOM (Document Object Model): representation of the HTML elements of a webpage as a tree of nodes and objects
   - each part of the page becomes a node